-The balance sheet forecast is one of the main statements for business plan financials, and is sometimes referred to as the statement of financial position.
+The balance sheet forecast is one of the three main statements for business plan financials, and is sometimes referred to as the statement of financial position.

 The balance sheet forecast shows a financial snapshot of the business at a specific point in time, usually at the end of each accounting year.

 The balance sheet is in effect a representation of the two sides of the accounting equation.
 On one side of the balance sheet are the assets (property, plant, equipment, accounts receivables, cash etc.), and on the other side are the methods by which those assets are funded, which can either be liabilities (debt finance, accounts payable etc.) or equity (shareholder capital, and profits retained within the business).

 There are many balance sheet formats, the layout below acts as a quick reference, and sets out the most commonly encountered accounting terms when dealing with a business plan balance sheet forecast.